kamilashi/kamilashi.github.io/_posts/2025-05-07-outline-shader.md

 <div style="height: 20px;"></div>

 The grass blades are instanced procedurally, hence the use of a surface shader.
-All the other objects (two planes and a sphere) use a minimal custom vert-frag shader.
-Below is the snipped of the shader setup of the grass blades, that features the options for both the "normal" and the "outlines" shaders.
-Other objects, such as the grass plane, the sphere and the background plane have a similar setup that allows to control the actual colors and the colors that will end up in the discontinuity map.
+All other objects (two planes and a sphere) use a minimal custom vertex-fragment shader.
+Below is a snippet of the shader setup for the grass blades, featuring options for both the "normal" and the "outlines" shaders.
+Other objects—such as the grass plane, the sphere, and the background plane—use a similar setup that allows control over both the actual rendered colors and the colors written to the discontinuity map.

 ![Alt text](/assets/images/outlines/editor.png)
 *Shader setup for the grass blades.*